The Happenings on Shaw Hill

-I sat in the back of the cruiser, turned and watched the twinkling porch light on my neighbor’s house fade away.
-And then we rounded the corner at the bottom of a hill and it was gone.
+I sat in back of the cruiser watching my twinkling porch light fade away.
+And then we rounded the corner at the bottom of the hill and it was gone.

-The driver had been staring straight ahead, stock-still.
-And then he turned to look back at me.
+The driver was sitting stock-still, staring straight ahead.
+After a moment he turned to look back at me.
+“Crazy night, huh?”

-I looked him in the eyes and nodded.
-“It is,” I said.
+I looked him in the eyes and smiled.
+“Yes, it is.”

 “We have.
 It’s been about a week.
-I’ve called your station a few times about it.”
+I’ve called your station about it a few times.”

 “I don’t know,” I said.

-He turned back to the road, checked for traffic on our right and made a left-hand turn out onto the Kennebec Road.
-And then he turned back to me quickly.
-“Was it something scary?
+He turned back to the road, checked for traffic on our right and made a left-hand turn onto the Kennebec Road.
+And then he turned back to me again.
+“Was it scary?

 “Yes, it was.”